erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 }
 ```

-This gave me a bunch of sub classes via stdout
+This gave me a bunch of classes via Xcode's stdout window.

 ```
 dealloc